Manifold Coordinates with Physical Meaning: Theoretical results

-Here we should notice that $\tau_x^i$ is defined only on a neighborhood of $x$.
-We denote such a neighborhood by $U_x$ and then since this holds for every $x\in U$, therefore we can find an open cover $\{U_x\}$ of the original open set $U$.
-Since each open set in $\rrr^d$ is a manifold, the classical result of partition of unity in Lemma \ref{lem:partition} holds, that $U$ admits a smooth partition of unity subordinate to the cover $\{U_x\}$.
-We denote this partition of unity by $\phi_x(\cdot)$.
+Here we should notice that $\tau_x^i$ is defined only on $g_{S'}(U_x)$.
+Since this holds for every $x\in U$, we can find an open cover $\{U_x\}$ of the original open set $U$.
+Since each open set in $\rrr^d$ is a manifold, the result of partition of unity in Lemma \ref{lem:partition} holds, namely that $U$ admits a smooth partition of unity subordinate to the cover $\{U_x\}$.
+We denote this partition of unity by $\psi_x(\cdot)$.

 Hence we can define